samuelfromm/abag-benchmark-set/README.md

 --methodsAllowed='X-RAY DIFFRACTION,ELECTRON MICROSCOPY'
 ```

-For details on what this exactly means see the description for https://github.com/samuelfromm/AADaM-fork.
+For details on what the respective parameters exactly mean see the description for https://github.com/samuelfromm/AADaM-fork.

-The resulting dataset consists of 116 antibody-antigen structures.
+The resulting dataset consists of 115 antibody-antigen structures.
 Each complex consists of one or several antigen chains, a heavy chain and a light chain (if applicable).

-# Model generation

-We run Alphafold 2.3.2.
+## Dateset structure

+data/
+    db/
+        antibodyFastas
+        antibodyFastasColonSep
+        antigenFastas
+        antigenFastasColonSep
+        complexFastas               # contains the fasta files for each (interface) complex
+        complexFastasColonSep
+        fullDb.json                 # contains some metadata about each (interface) complex
+        fullDb.pkl
+        IDs.csv                     # contains the complex IDs
+        IDs_msas.csv
+        IDs_working.csv
+        lightDb.txt                 # a csv file with columns "pdb ID,A chain(s),H chain(s),L chain(s)"
+        structures/                 # pdb files for the ground truth complexes
+        structures_filtered/
+    MSA/
+        (contents of MSA directory here)
+    MSA.zip

-### MSA generation
+## MSA generation

-We run the default Alphafold pipeline for MSA generation.
-Out of the 116 complexes, one complex did not run due to a failure of HHblits.
+The MSAs were generated using the standard We run Alphafold 2.3.2 pipeline (specifically commit `f251de6`).
+Out of the 115 complexes, one complex did not run due to a failure of HHblits.

-### Model generation

-#### AF default
+# MODEL GENERATION

+## AF2 based

+For the AF2 based methods, we use Alphafold 2.3.2 (specifically commit `f251de6`) unless stated otherwise.

-We run 40 predictions per model with the AlphaFold 2 standard parameters, resulting in 40x5=200 models.
+*default*: We run 40 predictions per model with the AlphaFold 2 standard parameters, resulting in 40x5=200 models.

 # References